- If you hear no sound in your Chrome browser, the cause might be some faulty audio settings.

-Google Chrome might be the most popular browser on planet earth but that does not make it immune to problems.
-And one of the common problems many faced with Chrome is it not playing sound.
+Google Chrome might be the most popular browser, but that does not make it immune to problems.
+And one of the common problems many are facing is with Chrome sound not working.

 - Check speaker volume and mixer